-The education programme will support those involved in the 100,000 Genomes Project as well as Microbial Genomes work, in addition to supporting the wider transformation of services to integrate genomics into the health service.
+The education programme aims to support the wider transformation of services to integrate genomics into the health service.
 The programme will also focus on ensuring NHS staff have the skills to relate genomic medicine to their work through education and training.

-If you have any questions about education and training or would like to organise some local training please contact email@example.com
+If you have any questions about education and training or would like to organise some local training for any of your staff please contact email@example.com

 There are several (fully funded) options for genomics training.

 This course introduces you to the fundamentals of the human genome and how it can influence a person’s health.
 You will learn about the key ways that genomic information is being used in a clinical setting, and the advances being made that will improve healthcare outcomes in the future.

 This course introduces you to the discipline and practice of bioinformatics, with a particular focus on the practical value and the clinical applications of bioinformatics.
 Generally, the course will promote an understanding of the growing importance of bioinformatics in contemporary healthcare, the challenges it faces and the problems it can help to solve.

 100,000 Genomes project: preparing for the consent conversation by Health Education England

 This course helps participants to learn to effectively prepare for the consent conversation; confidently discuss the details of the Project with the participant, address their concerns or questions about participating in the Project, and ensure that consent, where it is offered, is valid.